KTH offsets flight emissions

 “We are working on the climate issue in our research and education, but we also need to take a close look at our own actions.
 Air travel is the biggest source of our greenhouse gas emissions,” says Göran Finnveden, Vice President, Sustainable Development.

 For every flight within the Nordic countries, SEK 70 will be deducted from the performance based funding element of the respective school's base grant.
-In the case of European and intercontinental flights, SEK 150 and 550 respectively, will be deducted when th travel offset kitty strats at 2020.
+In the case of European and intercontinental flights, SEK 150 and 550 respectively, will be deducted when the travel offset fund starts at 2020.

 When it comes to debate, the question can easily become somewhat black and white.
 Either you fly or don’t go at all.